Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 Ein Kommentar aus europäischer Perspektive

-Däubler's and Bertzbach's commentaries of also go into the European perspective.
+Däubler's and Bertzbach's commentary also goes into the European perspective.
 60 opening pages describe the influence of community law on the AGG and the history of the four EU Directives.
 Furthermore it also examines discrimination bans under international law.
 It is a little more practice-oriented than Schiek's work however the former is especially convincing with its consistent European stand point.

 Wolfgang Däubler/Martin Bertzbach (ed.)